bioinform/somaticseq/README.md

 To [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/somaticseq/README.html), which also automatically installs a bunch of 3rd-party somatic mutation callers:
 `conda install -c bioconda somaticseq`.

-To install SomaticSeq in a separate conda environment (let's name it `somaticseqConda`), the command would be: `conda create --name somaticSeqConda -c bioconda somaticseq`.

 ### Test your installation
 There are some toy data sets and test scripts in [**example**](example) that should finish in <1 minute if installed properly.